Security & Ethics - how does CoLoop remain secure

 - The source code and “weights” (specific configuration obtained through training) for the GPT-n series are privately held and closely guarded IP*

-*GPT-2 is publically available
+*GPT-2 is publicly available

 What to look out for in new AI tools?